-Marshall Chess Club Annual Meeting and Election June 14th 7 PM
+The Marshall Chess Club will hold its Annual Meeting

 Refreshments will be served and casual chess will follow the formal proceedings.